jaisingh-25/Text-to-Handwriting-Tool/README.md

 Update 2.0
 Successfully managed to draw 5 types of different text onto an image of a blank sheet.
 Update 3.0
 Successfully managed to draw 5 types of different text randomly on the same line of paper.
+Update 4.0
+Font files chosen for the project.